RootCellar/PixelEngine/IDEAS.md

 *Make some classes that are capable of monitoring the game engine/game.
 This class could be used to set a current status, keep track of some durations of how long things take, and even allow for jobs to be made.

+## GUI

+*Add some classes that contain GUIs that can help monitor the engine/game as it runs.
+These could be extended to possibly pause the engine, and even add objects while it is running for testing.